AustinSteil/generate-files-model/src/save-data/COOKIE-POLICY.md

 **Our cookie usage is 100% user-controlled and privacy-focused:**

-- ✅ **User-Initiated Only**: Cookies are created ONLY when you explicitly click the "Save for Later" button then enter the encryption phrase.
+- ✅ **User-Initiated Only**: Our cookies are created ONLY when you explicitly click the "Save for Later" button then enter the encryption phrase.
 - ✅ **Client-Side Encryption**: All data is encrypted on your device before being stored
 - ✅ **No Server Transmission**: Your data never leaves your device or gets sent to our servers
 - ✅ **User-Controlled Access**: Only you have the encryption key (your chosen phrase)
-- ✅ **Temporary Storage**: Cookies automatically expire after 30 days
+- ✅ **Temporary Storage**: Our cookies automatically expire after 30 days
 - ❌ **No Tracking**: We do not track your behavior, analytics, or personal information
 - ❌ **No Marketing**: We do not use cookies for advertising or marketing purposes
-- ❌ **No Third-Party Sharing**: Your data is never shared with third parties
+- ❌ **No Third-Party Sharing**: Your data is never shared with third parties (QuillJS analytics track library usage only, not your data)

+### Third-Party CDN Cookies

+**Note:** This application loads the QuillJS rich text editor library from a CDN (`cdn.quilljs.com`).
+The QuillJS CDN sets Google Analytics cookies to track library usage statistics.
+These cookies:

+- Are set by QuillJS/Google Analytics (not by us)
+- Track QuillJS library usage across websites (not your personal form data)
+- Are used by QuillJS developers to understand library adoption
+- Do **NOT** have access to your encrypted form data
+- Expire after approximately 2 years
+- Are subject to [Google's Privacy Policy](https://policies.google.com/privacy) and [QuillJS's practices](https://quilljs.com/)

 ---